 The explain function is invoked with the name of the event requiring explanation and an optional reference value.
 If supplied, the reference is the contents of the event's reference data item.
-If no reference is available, a hyphen will usually be passed for this argument, but the function should also allow the argument to be omitted.
+If no reference is available, evmshow passes a hyphen for this argument, but the function should also allow the argument to be omitted.

-The explain function should use its arguments to produce a formatted explanation of the event, and write it as lines of text to stdout.
+The explain function should use its arguments to produce a formatted explanation for the supplied event name, and write it as lines of text to stdout.
 If no explanation can be found, an appropriate message should be written to stdout in place of the explanation.
 Unless redirected, messages written to stderr will appear on evmshow's stderr stream, so, if they are needed, they should be clearly identified as being written by this function.